Roman mythology: Religion and myth

-The gods represented distinctly the practical needs of daily life, and Ancient Romans scrupulously accorded them the appropriate rites and offerings.
+The gods represented distinctly the practical needs of daily life, and the Romans scrupulously accorded them the appropriate rites and offerings.
 Early Roman divinities included a host of "specialist gods" whose names were invoked in the carrying out of various specific activities.
 Fragments of old ritual accompanying such acts as plowing or sowing reveal that at every stage of the operation a separate deity was invoked, the name of each deity being regularly derived from the verb for the operation.
 Tutelary deities were particularly important in ancient Rome.
+Saturn was known as the father of Jupiter, Ceres, Pluto, Neptune, Juno, and Vesta.

 Thus, Janus and Vesta guarded the door and hearth, the Lares protected the field and house, Pales the pasture, Saturn the sowing, Ceres the growth of the grain, Pomona the fruit, and Consus and Ops the harvest.
-Even the majestic Jupiter, the ruler of the gods, was honored for the aid his rains might give to the farms and vineyards.
+Jupiter, the ruler of the gods, was honored for the aid his rains might give to the farms and vineyards.
 In his more encompassing character he was considered, through his weapon of lightning, the director of human activity.
-Due to his widespread domain, the Romans regarded him as their protector in their military activities beyond the borders of their own community.
+Owing to his widespread domain, the Romans regarded him as their protector in their military activities beyond the borders of their own community.
 Prominent in early times were the gods Mars and Quirinus, who were often identified with each other.
-Mars was a god of war; he was honored in March and October.
-Modern scholars see Quirinus as the patron of the armed community in time of peace.
+Mars was a god of both war and agriculture; he was honored in March and October.
+Quirinus was the patron of the armed community in time of peace.

 The 19th-century scholar Georg Wissowa thought that the Romans distinguished two classes of gods, the di indigetes and the di novensides or novensiles: the indigetes were the original gods of the Roman state, their names and nature indicated by the titles of the earliest priests and by the fixed festivals of the calendar, with 30 such gods honored by special festivals; the novensides were later divinities whose cults were introduced to the city in the historical period, usually at a known date and in response to a specific crisis or felt need.
 Arnaldo Momigliano and others, however, have argued that this distinction cannot be maintained.
 During the war with Hannibal, any distinction between "indigenous" and "immigrant" gods begins to fade, and the Romans embraced diverse gods from various cultures as a sign of strength and universal divine favor.